trueship/django_serialize_model_graph/docs/index.rst

     print isinstance(decoded_entity, Entity)  # prints 'True'
     print len(decoded_entity.related_entities.all())  #prints '2'

-To convert encoded value into dict (to store in MongoDB, for example), you should do this:
+To convert the encoded value to a dict (to store in MongoDB, for example), you should do this:

 .. code-block:: python